-- Regular reviews of users.

-- A software development methodology for different environments is in place with the aim of guaranteeing that the changes in the information systems are duly authorised and tested.
+• A software development methodology for different environments is in place with the aim of guaranteeing that the changes in the information systems are duly authorised and tested.

-- · Software and project monitoring plan.
+· Software and project monitoring plan.

 • The information systems are classified and segmented at the network level according to their relevance.
 They are housed in specialised locations that guarantee their continuity and physical security (TIER 3).